lucas-salves/lucas-salves/README.md

 Hi there 👋
 ======
 I'm Passionate about technology.
 Graduated in Systems Analysis and postgraduate in Cybersecurity at Cruzeiro do Sul University.
 I'm currently working in a cloth store with API integration.
+I'm currently focusing my efforts in the study of Design Patterns, Java EE, Python and non-relational databases like MongoDB.